jawj/zapatos-docs/src/index.md

 }
 ```

-Finally, it provides a set of hierarchical isolation types so that, for example, if you type a `txnClient` argument to a function as `TxnClientForRepeatableRead`, you can call it with `IsolationLevel.Serializable` or `IsolationLevel.RepeatableRead` but not `IsolationLevel.ReadCommitted`.
+Finally, Zapatos provides a set of hierarchical isolation types so that, for example, if you type a `txnClient` argument to a function as `TxnClientForRepeatableRead`, you can call it with `IsolationLevel.Serializable` or `IsolationLevel.RepeatableRead` but not `IsolationLevel.ReadCommitted`.

 [Tell me more about the transaction functions »](#transaction)